nhn/tui.editor/apps/editor/docs/custom-html-renderer.md

 ### Controlling Newlines

 In a normal situation, we don't need to care about formatting of converted HTML string.
-However, as the ToastMark support [CommonMark Spec](https://spec.commonmark.org/0.29/), the renderer supports an option to controll new-lines to pass the [official test cases](https://spec.commonmark.org/0.29/spec.json).
+However, as the ToastMark support [CommonMark Spec](https://spec.commonmark.org/0.29/), the renderer supports an option to control new-lines to pass the [official test cases](https://spec.commonmark.org/0.29/spec.json).

 The `outerNewline` and `innerNewline` property can be added to token objects to control white spaces.
 The following example will help you understand how to use these properties.